JetBrains/lincheck/docs/topics/operation-arguments.md

-Н[//]: # (title: How to generate operation arguments)
+[//]: # (title: Operation arguments)

-In this guide section, we will learn how to configure the operation arguments.
+In this tutorial, you'll learn how to configure operation arguments.

-Consider the straightforward `MultiMap` implementation below.
-It bases on the `ConcurrentHashMap`, storing a list of values internally.
+Consider this straightforward `MultiMap` implementation below.
+It's based on the `ConcurrentHashMap`, internally storing a list of values:

 ```kotlin
 import java.util.concurrent.*